gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Ruby’s face burned as she forced herself to look.
 She’d grown up around this.
 She’d seen her naked many times, she'd *known* this was what her sister looked like.
 But to sit here, pencil in hand, and have to analyze every perfect curve, every shadow and highlight… it was torture.

 Gem, of course, was having the time of her life.
 She struck a simple standing pose at first, hands on her hips, her expression playful.
-“Hope you’re all ready,” she said with a grin, her voice dripping with confidence.
-“This isn’t your average figure study.”
+“Okay, like, hope y’all are ready,” she said with a grin, her voice dripping with confidence.
+“This isn’t your basic-ass figure study or whatever.”

 The students chuckled nervously, and Gem basked in their attention.